 - AmTrust, a Fortune 500 insurer, in an SEC investigation, in putative class actions and derivative suits following AmTrust’s restatement of earnings.

 - Vale S.A. in class actions alleging fraud in connection with disclosures relating to the collapse of the Fundão dam in Brazil.

 - Investcorp in a suit by a hedge fund seeking over $100 million on grounds of negligent misrepresentation and breach of contract.

-- Macquarie in a suit alleging fraud and seeking hundreds of millions of dollars in damages in connection with the sale of a large infrastructure project.
+- Macquarie in a suit alleging fraud, scheduled for trial in January 2019, seeking hundreds of millions of dollars in damages in connection with the sale of a large infrastructure project.

-- Susquehanna in a suit alleging fraud by a Susquehanna fund in the $115 million sale of Plimus to Great Hill, set for trial at the end of 2017.
+- Susquehanna in a recently concluded bench trial alleging fraud by a Susquehanna fund in the $115 million sale of Plimus to Great Hill.
+Awaiting verdict.